McPherson FG as time expires lifts Bengals past Titans 19-16

 INJURIES

 Titans LB David Long was hurt early in the third quarter, but walked off the field.
-He missed six games with an injured hamstring. ...
+He later returned. ...
 Bengals Pro Bowl defensive end Trey Hendrickson, cleared from a concussion that knocked him out of last week’s wild-card win, went to the sideline with 1:46 left.
 That cost the Bengals a timeout they didn't wind up needing.

 UP NEXT